Crime of Gádor: Aftermath

 This crime gave rise to the terms hombre del saco and sacamantecas, because the kidnappers used a gunny sack to carry the child.
 It was defined as "medical crime", inspired by folk beliefs about the medicinal properties of human blood and children's manteca.

 A TV episode named El sacamantecas was released in 1986.
 Between 1990 and 2000 Quina Jiménez bought the cortijo and she restyled it.
-A documentary directed by Juan Francisco Viruega and named La cicatriz was released on 21 November 2019 during the Festival de Cine de Almería.
+A documentary directed by Juan Francisco Viruega and named La cicatriz was released on 21 November 2019 during the XVIII Festival Internacional de Cine de Almería.
 The film The Boogeyman: The Origin of the Myth (2023), directed by Ángel Gómez Hernández, was inspired by this crime.